studio-b12/goat/docs/book/src/scripting/builtins.md

 function fatalf(format: string, ...values: any[]): void;
 ```

-Logs an *fatal* log entry to the output logger(s) with the given `format` formatted with the given `values`.
+Logs a *fatal* log entry to the output logger(s) with the given `format` formatted with the given `values`.
 Formatting is handled according to [Go's formatting implementation](https://pkg.go.dev/fmt).
 This will also abort the batch execution.

 **Example**